 The circulation options were evaluated both quantitatively and qualitatively for their impact on pedestrian travel, bicycle travel, vehicle operations, economic redevelopment opportunities, streetscape opportunities, and cost.
 These options were also presented to the public at a series of online open houses and advisory committee meetings to gauge acceptance of the desired approach to circulation for US 20.
-Through the evaluation process, maintaining two-way traffic on US 20, seen below in Figure 39, emerged as the preferred alternative.
+Through the evaluation process, maintaining two-way traffic on US 20, seen below in Figure 39Figure 39, emerged as the preferred alternative.
 This option would include on-street bike facilities between NE Harney Street and NE Fogarty Street, but would include no bike facilities west of NE Fogarty Street to US 101.
+Given the gap in bike facilities along US 20, parallel bike facilities would provide adjacent routes to the north along NE 1st Street and to the south along SE 1st Street, connected by a bridge over the ravine between Douglas Street and Fogarty Street.
+Enhanced crossings at NE Eads Street and NE Fogarty Street would also provide north/south connectivity for the parallel routes.
 It would, however, be complemented by adjacent bike facilities along NE 1st Street to the north and SE 1st Street to the south, connected by an enhanced crossing at the SE Fogarty Street intersection with US 20.
 A summary of the full evaluation for each US 20 circulation option is included in the Appendix.
 Although this is the preferred cross section, US 20 is a Freight route and a Reduction Review route and will be subject to further review by ODOT.

 Improving the existing streetscape on US 20 will improve segments of the bicycle and pedestrian environment at a comparably low cost.
 Although a couplet would increase vehicle capacity on US 20, the right-of-way needed to upgrade NE 1st Street and implement improvements at the US 101/US 20 signal outweigh the potential benefits of a couplet.
-Retaining the existing alignment of US 20 can improve segments of the bicycle and pedestrian environment while minimizing the negative impacts to the surrounding residential neighborhood.
+Retaining the existing alignment of

+US 20 can improve segments of the bicycle and pedestrian environment while minimizing the negative impacts to the surrounding residential neighborhood.